NexerqDev/Xenon/README.md

 ## Features

-* Launches the game without Nexon Launcher.
+* Account switching without messing with Nexon Launcher.

 ## Caveats

+* Must have Nexon Launcher open and logged in to any account (doesn't have to be the one used with Xenon) - highprio right now, trying to get it fixed without this.
 * Cannot patch the game at the moment (highly doubt this will be implemented, just too much work - go use Nexon Launcher tbh.
 Xenon really is designed to be used to just quickly switch accounts like last time)